daniellionel01/gleam-llm/README.md

   - pick advent of code challenges
   - write tests for something
   - something with `use`
+  - write ffi for an npm package
+  - write ffi for an elixir package
+  - write something with erlang and otp

 - open questions:
   - how many iterations should be the max. for a LLM to try?